myTerminal/myTerminal.github.io/diary/_page_2021120400-video/README.md

 ## Next Year

 For the next year, I plan to bring in some fresh content, and along with Linux and Emacs, we may be seeing several videos on some on my open-source projects, a brand new series on computer programming, if everything goes as planned, a few videos about cars, and then who knows what!

-## Outro

-So that's it for now, and I hope to see you in one of the future videos.
-Till then, keep learning and keep sharing!